Multimodal Chain-of-Thought Reasoning in Language Models: Multimodal-CoT

 \paragraph{Encoding} The model $F(X)$ takes both the language and vision inputs and obtains the text representation $H_{\textrm{language}}$ and the image feature $H_{\textrm{vision}}$ by the following functions:

 where \textrm{LanguageEncoder}($\cdot$) is implemented as a Transformer model.
 We use the hidden states of the last layer in the Transformer encoder as the language representation $H_{\textrm{language}} \in \mathbb{R}^{n \times d}$ where $n$ denotes the length of the language input, and $d$ is the hidden dimension.
 Meanwhile, \textrm{VisionExtractor}($\cdot$) is used to vectorize the input image into vision features.
-Inspired by the recent success of Vision Transformers \citep{dosovitskiy2020image}, we fetch the patch-level features by off-the-shelf vision extraction models,\footnote{{The parameters of the vision extraction are frozen.}} such as DETR \citep{carion2020end}.
+Inspired by the recent success of Vision Transformers \citep{dosovitskiy2020image}, we fetch the patch-level features by {frozen} vision extraction models, such as ViT \citep{dosovitskiy2021image}.
 After obtaining the patch-level vision features, we apply a learnable projection matrix $W_{h}$ to convert the shape of $\textrm{VisionExtractor}(X_{\textrm{vision}})$ into that of $H_{\textrm{language}}$; thus we have $H_{\textrm{vision}} \in \mathbb{R}^{m \times d}$ where $m$ is the number of patches.

+Note that our approach is general to both scenarios with or without image context.
+For the questions without associated images, we use all-zero vectors as the ``blank features'' with the same shape as the normal image features to tell the model to ignore them.